British Rail Class 55: Production

 In March 1958, an order was placed with English Electric for a production fleet of 22 locomotives (reduced from the 23 originally planned), replacing more than twice that number (55) of steam locomotives including 35 A4 Pacifics; as steam locomotives require substantial time to clean, fuel, and fire, such a reduction in the number of units could be undertaken without a corresponding reduction in working availability.
 The full order was worth £3,410,000, working out at £155,000, per locomotive.
 Due to the complexity of the engine design, which needed specialist maintenance, the locomotives were purchased under a five year service contract, with English Electric agreeing to maintain them, including their engines and generators, for a fixed price; this was British Rail's first such contract.
 Additional Deltic engines were produced to enable engines to be exchanged regularly for overhaul while keeping the locomotives in service.
 English Electric trained the British Rail staff at the Doncaster Works in the techniques of maintaining the engines, and after the contract ended, they took over this responsibility.

 The production locomotives were built at the Vulcan Foundry at Newton-le-Willows; they were mechanically little changed from the prototype, but differed in appearance with a toned down styling, sporting a more sober colour scheme, and lacking the prototype's large headlight.
-The production Deltics were also 7 tons lighter than the prototype, weighing in at 99 tons, despite being nearly 2 feet longer.
+The production Deltics were also 7 tons lighter than the prototype, weighing in at 99 tons, despite being nearly 2 ft longer.
 They were originally planned to be delivered within a year from March 1960, but this deadline was not met, and they were delayed by a year, with the first Deltic entering revenue service in the summer of 1961, with a full service being introduced the following year.

 The locomotives were assigned to three locomotive depots: Finsbury Park in London, Gateshead near Newcastle, and Haymarket in Edinburgh.
 Very soon, all were named; the Gateshead and Edinburgh Haymarket locomotives after regiments of the British Army from the North-East of England and from Scotland, respectively, while Finsbury Park followed the London and North Eastern Railway (LNER) tradition of naming locomotives after winning racehorses.